 A final year of study at the College of Law on the Legal Practice Course (LPC) brought his academic endeavours to a conclusion and in the summer of 2000, Grant started his legal career as a paralegal for a busy personal injury law firm in Guildford.
 Grant was admitted as a fully qualified Solicitor in November 2002 and only three years later, he applied for and achieved SRA accreditation as a Personal Injury specialist, a position he holds to this day.

 He subsequently worked at some of the most distinguished law firms in the UK, honing his craft and rising through the ranks to become a Partner and then Director of a specialist firm in London before setting up in business as Alma Law in 2017.
 He was for six years the Coordinator of the Military Special Interest group for the Association of Personal Injury Lawyers (APIL), and he is a former elected member of the APIL Executive Committee.

 His interest in military claims sadly arose out of the tragic death of a close army friend who, with one other, were both killed in a road traffic accident in Kenya in 2000.
 Grant represented those injured in the accident and the families of the deceased in a group of claims against the MOD, all of which settled out of court.

-Grant is a knowledgeable, well-connected and experienced, creative-thinking lawyer.
-He has won £millions for his injured clients and is much-liked and respected by them, and his peers, for his exceptional client care and dedication to their cause.
+Grant is a knowledgeable, well-connected, and experienced, creative-thinking solicitor and an authority in military claims.
+He has won £millions for his injured client’s and their grieving families and is much liked and respected by them, and his peers, for his exceptional client care and dedication to their cause.

-He lives in the Test Valley, Hampshire.
+He and Alison live in the Test Valley, Hampshire.